SpotlightKid/micropython-stm-lib/encoder/README.md

 -----------------------

 Normally the encoder value is de-/increased by one for every encoder pulse.
-Most encoders generate several pulses per dedent ("click").
-You can pass the `clicks` keyword when instantiating the `Encoder` class to set the number of pulses per dedent.
+Most encoders generate several pulses per detent ("click").
+You can pass the `clicks` keyword when instantiating the `Encoder` class to set the number of pulses per detent.
 A common value is four.
 This will result in an increment / decrement of one for every click with no acceleration.

 If you have a large value range (you can set the range with the `min_val` and